Discrimination in Saudi Arabia: Notable incidents

 Following Hamza Kashgari's controversial messages, racist comments in reference to his Turkmen family background were made against him on Twitter as "[not being] enough of a 'pure' Saudi".

-In 2013, Saudi Arabia deported some UAE male models back to Abu Dhabi for no reasons, other than the fact that they looked good.

-Jamal Khashoggi was a prominent Hejazi Hadar of Turkish origin, who was later murdered in 2018.

 Racism in media

 Racism or Tribalism of any kind is prohibited in Saudi media.
 Violators are punished and may be banned from media platforms.
 Recently King Salman's nephew was banned from media after referring to an individual as "tarsh bahar" during a call to a sports program.